AwesomeCICD/circleci-oidc-gcp-terraform/README.md

 ## Overview
 This Terraform script provisions a Google Cloud Platform (GCP) service account, configures IAM roles, and sets up Workload Identity Pool for CircleCI integration.
 The infrastructure state is managed in a Google Cloud Storage (GCS) bucket.

-## Resources Created
+## Resources Created using this config

 - **Service Account:** A new GCP service account for Terraform usage.
-- **IAM Role Assignment:** Assigns `roles/owner` to the service account.
+- **IAM Role Assignment:** Roles required to perform GCP functions via CircleCI are assigned to the service account.
 - **Workload Identity Pool & Provider:** Configures workload identity for secure authentication with CircleCI.
+This template can be leveraged to allow more fine-grained permissions to users running CircleCI pipelines (At this time, the ability to restrict access based on an `organization-id`/`project-id`/`vcs-branch`/`context`/`user-id` is possible.
-- **GCS Backend:** Stores Terraform state in a GCP storage bucket.
+- **GCS Backend:** For storing the Terraform state in a GCS bucket.

 ## Prerequisites

-Ensure the following are set up before applying the Terraform script:
+Before running the Terraform script, ensure the following are set up:

-- Google Cloud SDK installed and configured.
+- [`gCloud CLI`](https://cloud.google.com/sdk/docs/install) is installed and configured.
-- A GCP project created.
+- Access to a GCP project is available.
-- Terraform installed (`>=1.8.0`).
+- Terraform (>=1.8.0) is installed.

+Additionally, you can fork, modify, and reuse the provided [config.yml](https://github.com/AwesomeCICD/circleci-oidc-gcp-terraform/blob/main/.circleci/config.yml) file to apply the Terraform configuration via CircleCI.

 ## Variables
 The Terraform script uses several variables.
 Below are the key ones: